Losredith/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-1.The first problem is the method to find the lanes, I didn't use the method in the tutorial which I cann't understand totally.
+#####1.The first problem is the method to find the lanes.
+I didn't use the method in the tutorial which I cann't understand totally.
 My method code as follows:

 ```python
     histogram = np.sum(img[:int(img.shape[0]/2),offset:img.shape[1]-100], axis=0)
     midpoint = np.int(histogram.shape[0]/2)